Sawndip/knnlm/README.md

 make

-**Generate Sample from input.txt with prefixes (I have a dream that one day) at tempature 2.5 (greater for less diversity)**
+**Generate sample from input.txt with prefixes (I have a dream that one day) with 32 mer**

-./knnlm -t input.txt -a 2.5 I have a dream that one day
+./knnlm -t input.txt -k 32 I have a dream that one day

 **Benchmark language model with BPC(Bits per Char)**